bigraph-toolkit-suite/bigraphs.grgen-bigraphs/paper.md

 Grounding bigraphs on metamodels facilitate its construction via a universal and platform-agnostic language.

 Ultimately, this library transforms EMOF-complaint bigraphs into multigraphs that GrGen.NET can visualize and execute.
-Furthermore, BiGGer is also shipped as a command-line tool for using the functionality also via the terminal for experimentation.
+Furthermore, BiGGer is also shipped as a command-line tool for using the functionality via the terminal for experimentation.
-The most challenging aspect was the accurate translation of bigraphical rules to SPO-based rules, given that bigraphs and GrGen.NET employ distinct approaches regarding graph rewriting (refer to Section "Background").[^3]
+The most challenging aspect was the accurate translation of bigraphical rules to SPO-based rules, given that bigraphs and GrGen.NET employ distinct approaches regarding graph rewriting.[^3]

-[^3]: For a comprehensive analysis of the interrelated aspects of these approaches, readers can refer to the works of [@milner_EmbeddingsContextsLink_2005] and [@ehrig_BigraphsMeetDouble_2004].
+[^3]: For an analysis of the interrelated aspects of these approaches, refer to [@milner_EmbeddingsContextsLink_2005; @ehrig_BigraphsMeetDouble_2004].

 # Statement of Need